Hackers News Hackers News

 CyberSecurity News

-An active malware distribution campaign is leveraging prominent AI platforms Hugging Face and ClawHub to deploy trojans, cryptominers, and infostealers.
-These malicious payloads masquerade as...
+Key Takeaways An active malware campaign is exploiting prominent AI platforms, Hugging Face and ClawHub, to distribute trojans, cryptominers, and infostealers.
+The attacks represent a shift in supply...

 Sarah simpson